 I am fascinated by the double except, bizarrely, I imagine myself as the reflection not the original.
 A Midwestern-bred need to please makes me “mirror” others rather than project myself.

-American essayist Rebecca Solnit wrote she was made to feel she was the “mirror” of her mother.
+American essayist Rebecca Solnit, a student of human boundaries and compassion, wrote she was made to feel she was the “mirror” of her mother.
 Solnit grieves for her lost self.

 Who was I all those years before?
 I was not.
 Mirrors show everything but themselves. […]She thought of me as a mirror but didn’t like what she saw and blame the mirror.
 When I was thirty, in one of the furious letters I sometimes composed and rarely sent, I wrote, “You want me to be some kind of a mirror that will reflect back the self-image you want to see – perfect mother, totally loved, always right – but I am not a mirror, and the shortcomings you see are not my fault.

 A mirror is where we meet and see our embodied self.
 A mirror tells us that we are.
 Frozen in time.
 Mirrors don’t capture the past or the future, but they do reflect the present.
-They are immediate, instant, and reflective of right now.
 As long as we stay in the now, there will be no then.
-No death, no pre-existence.
 Do we ever feel more alive than in those moments when we’re certain we’re not dead?

 As I dance around these issues, throw a few into the universe, gently strike the concept of a mirror and wait for a chime, one thing that is certain—despite the intelligent attempts of the magpie—is that self-awareness, mirror or not, is wondrously unique to human beings.3